jxmils/HealthInformation/userstories.md

 Effort Estimation: 2 person-hours.<br>
 Acceptance Test: Perform a test by succesfully scanning and uploading an ID or insurance card.

-## 2.2 Succesfully Storing Prescription Data
+## 2.2 Future Work - Succesfully Storing Prescription Data
 As a Doctor, I want to be able to succesfully store the data my customers upload so that my firm can easily track our customer refills and current prescriptions. <br>
 Elaboration: I want to store the data my customers upload to my system, so that I can easily purchase the medicine needed for refills or send out refill prescriptions if needed. <br>
 Constraints: User Privacy.<br>
 Effort Estimation: 3 person-hours.<br>
 Acceptance Test: Perform a test by succesfully downloading a customer data-sheet.

-## 2.3 Printing of Information
+## 2.3 Future Work - Printing of Information
 As a user, I want an information sheet that can print out my personal information.<br>
 Elaboration: I want to be able to print out my own information to easily take to the doctor.
 It is annoying have to re state everything to the doctor while I can just provide any changes on the application, take a sheet, and not have to explain anything.<br>
 Constraints: User Privacy and accessing data.<br>